Krowsie/starter-academic/content/home/experience.md

     date_start: 2016-10-01
     date_end: 2020-03-31
     description: |2-

-        * Thesis title: "What is a Good Outcome of Treatment for Adolescent Depression?
-A Mixed-Methods Exploration of Measurement, Concepts, and Priorities"
-        * Supervisors: Miranda Wolpert & Julian Edbrooke Childs
+        My thesis was entitled "What is a Good Outcome of Treatment for Adolescent Depression?
+A Mixed-Methods Exploration of Measurement, Concepts, and Priorities", and was supervised by Miranda Wolpert & Julian Edbrooke Childs
-        * Approach: Mixed methods

   - title: Evaluation Consultant
     company: Tetra Tech International Development (formerly Coffey International)